Thank you for completing the prospect application. The officers and members will discuss your status with the club, and contact you.

 - Meet with your sponsor regularly; weekly if possible

-- Keep drinking to a minimum so you can perform your prospect duties; you can party when you patch
+- Keep drinking (and other recreational activities) to a minimum at club events so you can perform your prospect duties; you can party when you patch

 - Guard and be in service to patched members in social settings; accompany any patch holder who departs the group ensuring the most senior patch on ground is never without guard, and inform your sponsor or a patch holder before departing the group if you need to